ebcrowder/rust_ledger/README.md

 The ledger format schema is purposely lightweight.
 The only requirements are as follows:
 - the `account` field should be expressed in the following format: `account_classification:account_name`.
 - the `amount` field should be a number.
 It can include up to two (2) decimal points.
-- the `date` field should be in the following format: `MM-DD-YYYY`.
+- the `date` field should be in the following format: `YYYY-MM-DD`.